 - appropriations of the "master's tools";

 - the labor and costs of dissent, and the labor and costs of teaching and of learning and unlearning;

 - the imaginaries and affective life of dissent;

 - the social life of dissent;

 - the pedagogies of hegemonic metrics and those of dissenting measures.

 The submission site will open on January 1, 2017.
 The deadline for proposals of panels and individual papers is February 1, 2017.
-This year's Annual Meeting is accepting alternative proposal formats.
-To review formats and submissions facts please visit our FAQs for preparing your proposal.
+We strongly encourage all members to review the following frequently asked questions before entering the proposal submission site.

 Questions about the CFP?
 Contact the president-elect, Kandice Chuh (kchuhASA@gmail.com) and/or the program committee chairs Laura Kang (email@example.com), Siobhan Somerville (firstname.lastname@example.org), and Alexandra Vazquez (email@example.com).